Palbahngmiyine/subux.dev/src/routes/index.md

 # Hello there!

-Hi I'm Subin Lee.<br />
+Hi I'm Subin Lee.
-I believe that technology helps people can focus on valuable things.<br />
+I believe that technology helps people can focus on valuable things.
 In particular, I believe that technology exists for people, not that people exist for technology.

 ## Websites